 What a Probate Attorney Can Do to Help

 It is advisable to hire an attorney to help draft and execute a Will so that family members can easily and quickly distribute the estate once a person passes away.
-If you have questions about Wills, execution requirements or Will contests, please contact Austin probate attorney Farren Smith for a consultation.
+If you have questions about Wills, execution requirements or Will contests, please contact Austin probate attorney Farren Sheehan for a consultation.

 - In re Estate of Sidransky, 420 S.W.3d 90, 95 (Tex.
 App.–El Paso 2012, pet. denied)